ElyOshri/DIY-Simulator-Stick-Shift/README.md

  - [Credits](https://github.com/ElyOshri/DIY-Simulator-Stick-Shift#credits)

 ## Tutorial:
-Download the hardware and firmware folders from [releases](https://github.com/ElyOshri/DIY-Simulator-Stick-Shift/releases) start printing the parts from the hardware folder according to 3d printing list from [Hardware](#Hardware:) (some of the parts need support).
+Download the hardware and firmware folders from [releases](https://github.com/ElyOshri/DIY-Simulator-Stick-Shift/releases).
+Start printing the parts from the hardware folder according to 3d printing list from [Hardware](#Hardware:) (some of the parts need support).

 After you finish printing the Base, Hinge and the Main Stick you can start assembling the parts ([use this 3d model for reference](https://a360.co/3D5aO7Y)) , then insert the potentiometers to they're spots and wire them to your board according to this wiring diagram